Chart Color Schemes

 Mermaid Beach has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-The performance of a given area can significantly be influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 28 such projects that are expected to impact this area.
-Notable among them are The Alfred, Pacific Mermaid Beach, The Chevron, and the Mermaid Beach Medical Precinct.
-The following list details those projects likely to be most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 27 projects likely impacting the region.
+Notable ones are The Alfred, Pacific Mermaid Beach, The Chevron, and Mermaid Beach Medical Precinct.
+The following details those deemed most relevant.

 Professional plan users can use the search below to filter and access additional projects.